Middle East War: Revisiting the Professor’s Predictions

 In 2010, this seemed like a wild forecast.
 But amazing changes soon started to reshape the geopolitical scene, just as the professor projected.

-The professor is still around.
-He heads the graduate program in Information and Communication Technology at Bar-Ilan University near Tel Aviv.
+The professor is still around, teaching at Bar-Ilan University near Tel Aviv.
 He is also Israel’s first bona fide futurist, with a PhD degree in Future Studies from the University of Minnesota.
 His name is David Passig.

 When Professor Passig published his book, 2048, the Middle East was a very different place.
 The accuracy of the predictions that have come to pass since then is stunning.
 Overall, the scenario he described has largely played out just as he expected, but a regional war has not erupted, for now.

-Passig foresaw Syria’s collapse as early as 2006, long before it started to fall apart.
+Passig foresaw Syria’s civil war as early as 2006, long before it started to fall apart.
 In his 2010 book, he warned that US-Russia tensions will grow over the next decade and that Moscow will become a more dominant force.
 All these predictions materialized within years.

 Calculating war cycles

 The professor expected the Middle East to explode into war around 2020.
-The region was on track for a mega-conflict, but than came COVID-19.
+The region was on track for a mega-conflict, but then came COVID-19, refocusing regional leaders on other concerns.
 Now, tensions are skyrocketing again.

 But how did Passig predict it?
 The professor says that the future remains uncertain, but complex mathematical models can help us come up with plausible scenarios.